paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 subsystem nodes will only responde large statement requests, when they previously notified that peer via gossip.
 So, it is not possible to DoS nodes at scale, by requesting candidate data over and over again.

-The gossip flood protection is slightly weekened by this extension, as data is only marked as received from a particular peer after its candidate payload has been fetched.
-By making up non valid meta data an attacker could try to fill up the nodes memory.
-That's not necessarily a particular easy task as that would need to happen in a 6 second slot time window.
-The easiest way to mitigate this kind of attack would be to limit bandwidth on the notification stream.
-We could also limit the total amount of messages regardless of candidate by any given peer to some sane upper limit or check signatures early, the problem with all these is that it likely won't help as the event stream we get from networking is an unbounded channel, so an atte

-- Sending to own group first